According to Florida family law,

 and serve the petition to the other spouse.
 Similar to a

-paternity case, each party must disclose financial information to the other side,
+divorce or paternity case, each party must disclose financial information to the other side,

 which may require mediation prior to trial.